 - 2 cups diced tomatoes Or any can of diced or stewed tomatoes.
 At least 12-16 oz recommended.
 I always use either San Marzanos or these Fire Roasted tomatoes.

-- 1 garlic clove Large or 2 small.
+- 1 garlic clove 1 large or 2 small.

-- 2 tbsp tomato paste I like Cento tomato paste tubes.
+- 2 tbsp tomato paste I like San Marzano or Cento tomato paste.

 - 2 cups chicken broth About 2 cups (home made is the best!) you could use ham stock/broth, or just water if necessary.

 - 3 cups black bean broth A little more or less is fine.
 If you are using canned beans, I recommend reserving some beans and pureeing the rest with the juice.
 Save some whole beans to add later for texture.
 I estimate it will take 3 cans of beans to get enough broth.

 - 1 cup black beans Cooked, optional, but I liked having some whole beans for texture.)